LUUUAN/Catch-N-Dodge/README.md

 # Group Member

-Wendi Luan, Yichen Liu, Yingjian Wu, Zhaoxing Lyu
+Wendi Luan, Yichen Liu, Yingjian (Steven) Wu, Zhaoxing Lyu

 # Running Instruction
 To run the game, type the following in the terminal (Inside the main folder)